Ireland in the Eurovision Song Contest 2008: Eurosong 2008

-Eurosong 2008 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2008.
+Eurosong 2008 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2008.
 The competition was held on 23 February 2008 at the University Concert Hall in Limerick, hosted by Ray D'Arcy and broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie.
 The first part of the national final was watched by 499,000 viewers in Ireland with a market share of 36%, while the second part was watched by 820,000 viewers in Ireland with a market share of 53%.